MichaelAquilina/Some-2D-RPG/TASKS.md

 Nice to Have
 ------------

+- [] - Support for loading Image layers specified in tiled files.
 - [] - zlib compression support in tmx files
 - [] - the ability to pause and resume the state of the world from within the engine itself
 - [] - the ability to run on MonoGame